fs-webdev/nebula-toast/README.md

 </nebula-toast>
 ```

-or add and configure the element programatically using the `show` method.
-The element is auto-appeneded and removed from the `document.body` if not done manually.
+Add and configure the element programatically using the `show` method.
+The element is appended and removed from the `document.body` automatically.

 ```js
 var toast = document.createElement('nebula-toast')